-Our inaugural meeting will take place at the Museum of Bath at Work on the 19th March – do get in touch if you’re interested in joining!
+Our inaugural meeting will take place at the Museum of Bath at Work on the 19th March.
+Take a look at the agenda here and get in touch if you’re interested in joining us!

 Dean Heritage Centre is one of Gloucestershire’s leading family attractions.
 Set amongst five acres of stunning scenery, the centre preserves the unique heritage of the Forest of Dean.
 There are a wide range of things to discover including a Victorian cottage, a Charcoal Burners Camp, a woodland trail, a craft hut and much more!
 As the Forest of Dean was a major centre of industry for hundreds of years, Dean Heritage Centre’s displays explore iron mining and production, coal mining, free mining, forestry, transport, charcoal burning, quarrying and other trades and industries.
 Displays include a beam engine, a waterwheel, wagons, tram rails, tools and photographs of the people who worked in these industries.

 We visited Portland Harbour and the breakwater again last year.
 It is a spectacular example of Victorian engineering which involved four eminent engineers in its construction: James Meadows Rendel, Sir John Coode, John Towlerton Leather and Edward Pease Smith.
 Along with seven lectures during the winter season, DIAS has four field trips during the summer and although, Dorset is considered an agriculturally based county, DIAS endeavours to keep alive its industrial past.
 Bridport still has its thriving net and rope industry, the Winfrith Atomic Energy Research Establishment was one of the original installations in the UK’s network and Portland stone quarries need no introduction.